ArthurAnastopulos/To-Do-List/Readme.md

-# To Do List Project
+# 📋 To-Do List Project

+An small static HTML application using JQuery of an To-Do List.